 5 Signs Your Maine Coon Is Overweight

-If you are unable to feel your cat’s ribs, then it is likely overweight.
+If you are unable to feel your cat’s ribs, they are likely overweight.
 However, because Maine Coons have such long, thick fur, it can be difficult to know for sure.
-You should take your Maine Coon to the vet to check that your cat is at a healthy weight, as well as to ensure it is receiving proper nutrition and exercise.
+You should take your Maine Coon to the vet to check that your cat is at a healthy weight.

 While you should ultimately rely on your vet’s opinion to determine if your cat is overweight, here are some signs to look out for that may indicate your cat needs to lose some weight (source 1,2):